tbedford/Website-Test/source/articles/wolf-memory-manager.md

 # Wolfenstein's memory manager

+Summary: An overview of the Wolfenstein 3D compacting memory allocator.

 I just bought [Fabien Sanglard's](http://fabiensanglard.net) Game Engine Black Book which is now available on Kindle.
 It looks like a great book and I will do a full review once I've read all of